Kinvara: Religion

 In the Catholic Church, the ecclesiastical parish of Kinvara is part of the Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora.
 Churches within Kinvara parish include Saint Colman's Church (built 1819) and Saint Joseph's Church (built 1877).
 Saint Joseph's Presbytery, formerly a convent, dates to c.
 1875.

 Kinvara lies within the Church of Ireland united Diocese of Limerick and Killaloe.

 Festivals

-Kinvara is home every year to two festivals, Fleadh na gCuach ("the cuckoo festival") an Irish music festival at the start of May and the Cruinniú na mBád ("gathering of the boats") in mid August.
+Kinvara is home every year to two festivals, Fleadh na gCuach ("cuckoo festival") an Irish traditional music festival at the start of May and the Cruinniú na mBád ("gathering of the boats") in mid August.

 Sports

 Kinvara is home to Kinvara GAA, a Gaelic Athletic Association club.
 The club is almost exclusively concerned with hurling but also plays Gaelic football at Junior level.